agostof/BrAPI-FastAPI/README.md

 ## Notes

 The auto-generated models still need cleaning up.
-Also some models names are "repeated" across modules e.g. Metadata, AdditionalInfo.
-These redundant PyDantic models occur because the API spec files were processed independently.
+Also some models names are *repeated* across modules e.g. **Metadata**, **AdditionalInfo**.
+These redundant Pydantic models occur because the BrAPI OpenAPI spec files were processed independently.
 Ideally, they should be consolidated as part of the Core module or in a "commons" package.